pschapman/JFIT-ZTP/README.md

    10. Select whether ZTP will be building stacks
    11. Select answer for each stack member that contains the device ID (idarray)
    12. Select whether additional Custom Variables should be mapped
-5. Configure JFIT-ZTP to run as a cron job
+9. Configure JFIT-ZTP to run as a cron job
+    1.  `crontab -e`
+    2. Add: `* * * * * cd /<path>/jfit-ztp&&python jfit-ztp.py`
+    3. Save update and exit
+    4. Restart cron service: `systemctl restart cron`
-    1. NOTE: Once per minute is recommended for active implementation.
+    5.  **NOTE:** Once per minute is recommended for active implementation.
-    2. WARNING: JotForm limits API calls per day, so verify you will not exceed your limit before configuring your cron job.
+    6.  **WARNING:** JotForm limits API calls per day, so verify you will not exceed your limit before configuring your cron job.

 ## Open Issues for v0.9 Beta
 - Python 2.7 imports JSON data fields as unicode strings.
 This causes a vaidation issue on the "prompt" in PyInputPlus.
 Current workaround is to hack PyInputPlus, adding unicode as a valid class for the prompt field.